The application deadline for fall 2013 admissions was March 15, 2013. We are not accepting further applications for 2013 entrance at this time.

 - An active RN license (The department will verify with your state(s) of licensure)

-- Three letters of reference (using the Evaluation of Applicant’s Performance and Potential form, above)
+- Three professional recommendations (using the Evaluation of Applicant’s Performance and Potential form)

 - Essay (see Application Checklist for content requirements)